blorente/naylang-documentation/src/object_model.md

 Object Model
 ------

-In Grace, everything is an object, and therefore the implementation of these must be flexible enough to allow for both JavaScript-like objects and native types such as booleans, numbers and strings.
+Everything is an object in Grace, and therefore the implementation of these must be flexible enough to allow for both JavaScript-like objects and native types such as booleans, numbers and strings.

-To represent this, a shallow bit wide class hierarchy was used, with an abstract `GraceObject` class at the top and every other type of object implemented as a direct subclass of it.
+To represent this, a shallow but wide class hierarchy was used, with an abstract `GraceObject` class at the top and every other type of object implemented as a direct subclass of it.

 ### GraceObject